jones58/personal-knowledge-wiki/Javascript/javascript notes.md

 To run javascript in vs code  (using code runner extension) - just do ``cmd-shift-p`` and type run code and it will come up in output

+NB scripts go to bottom of body in HTML, like so: <script src="scripts/main.js"></script>

 8 types of variable in Javascript:
 - `undefined`
 - `null`